WWE WrestleMania 21 (video game): Gameplay

 WWE WrestleMania 21 includes superstars from WWE Raw 2 and new wrestlers, including: Charlie Haas, Jackie Gayda, Garrison Cade, René Duprée, Shelton Benjamin, and Eugene.
 The game features a new reversal system dubbed the Pro Reversal System.
 This feature allows for simpler functionality with reversing an opponent's move.
 Online multiplayer was available until the termination of Xbox Live on April 15, 2010.
 WWE WrestleMania 21 is now playable online again on the replacement Xbox Live servers for the Xbox called Insignia.

 Development and release

 WrestleMania 21 was first announced by THQ just before E3 2004, stating that the game would be replacing the Raw video game series.
-Microsoft accidentally sent an older broken version of the game to the disc manufacturer resulting in gamers being unable to connect to the Xbox Live service upon release until a downloadable patch was made available soon thereafter.
-Because it is now impossible to download the latest update from Xbox Live, the Platimum Hits (silver disc) version contained the latest patch.
-A number of game-breaking bugs were fixed and gameplay adjustments were made.
+Microsoft accidentally sent an older broken version of the game to the disc manufacturer, resulting in gamers being unable to connect to the Xbox Live service upon release until a downloadable patch was made available soon thereafter.
+Because it is now impossible to download the latest update from Xbox Live, the Platinum Hits (silver disc) version contained the latest patch.
+A number of game-breaking bugs were fixed, and gameplay adjustments were made.